-Students must complete a minimum of 16 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
-All courses must be completed with a grade of 'C' or better.
-One course must be completed at Southwestern before the Career Pathway Certificate of Completion: Software Support is awarded.
+Students must complete a minimum of 90 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
+All courses in this program must be completed with a grade of 'C' or better.
+Twenty-four (24) credits must be completed at Southwestern before the degree is awarded.